Politics of Venezuela

-The politics of Venezuela are conducted under what is nominally a federal presidential republic, but is in practice an authoritarian system of government.
+The politics of Venezuela are conducted under what is nominally a federal presidential republic, but is in practice an authoritarian dictatorial government.
 Prior to the early 1990s, Venezuela was considered an unusually long-standing and stable liberal democracy in Latin America, having transitioned to democracy in 1958.
 According to the V-Dem Democracy indices Venezuela was in 2023 the third least electoral democratic country in Latin America.

 After the victory of socialist populist Hugo Chávez in the 1998 presidential election, Venezuela gradually underwent democratic backsliding before transitioning to an authoritarian system of government where political and civil rights are not protected, and elections are not free and fair.
 Under Chávez's rule and later under the rule of his successor Nicolás Maduro, power has been concentrated in the hands of the executive, institutional checks and balances have been undermined, independent media have been repressed, and opposition forces have been marginalized in governing institutions, such as congress, courts, oversight agencies, the state-owned petroleum company (PDVSA), and the military.

 Politics are polarized between supporters of Maduro, organized as the United Socialist Party (PSUV) and the Great Patriotic Pole, and several opposition parties.
 Opposition parties and opposition candidates have regularly been banned from contesting elections.
 At other times, opposition parties have boycotted national elections, citing their undemocratic nature.

 The PSUV was created in 2007, uniting a number of smaller parties supporting Chávez's Bolivarian Revolution with his Fifth Republic Movement.
 PSUV and its forerunners have held the presidency since 1998, and the legislature during most of that time.
 The Democratic Unity Roundtable (Mesa de la Unidad Democrática, MUD), created in 2008, unites much of the opposition (A New Era (UNT), Project Venezuela, Justice First, Movement for Socialism (Venezuela) and others).
 Chávez died in office in early 2013 and was succeeded by Maduro (initially as interim President, before narrowly winning the 2013 Venezuelan presidential election).